Southern California's AllFlat provides best-of-breed hardware and software solutions to flatten your world.

 💣 If your FLIP Run looks like this you're just out of tune:

 Zeroing measures an Offset to neutralize the tiny angle between a sensor and its Arm.
-Open the Calibration Form and tap the Zero Button launch the Zero Wizard.
+Calibrate at the start of each shift and immediately check the first run for optical flatness before continuing a shift.
+To get started, open the Calibration Form and tap the Zero Button, launching the Zero Wizard:

-Both Profileograph Devices and FLIP Devices calibrate the same way, except the Profileograph calibrates once per Arm.
+Both Profileograph Devices and FLIP Devices calibrate the same way, except the non-FLIP devices calibrate once per Arm, or not at all; their math tunes on the fly.

 You have probably already put the device onto a level, marked surface.
 Tap Next ▶, then